Kalebu/Learn-Python-by-Building-100-Projects/README.md

 	2. A Music Player
 	3. A Calculator application
 	4. A Phone number Location Decoder
+	5. A simple Camera App for Taking Pictures
-	5. An App for messaging and sharing files over localhost
+	6. An App for messaging and sharing files over localhost
+	7. An app to Simulate the Monty Hal Problem Probabilities
 7. CLIs and Automation
 	1. Build a tool to remove duplicates files
 8. Data Science and Data Visualization